-I say this as a photographer who has more than once had to literally use his elbows to get through the crowd to shoot the cake cutting.
-See this image, from an actual wedding I shot.
+I say this as a photographer who has more than once had to literally use his elbows to get through the crowd.
+See this image, taken when I turned around during a cake cutting.

 As the photographer hired to cover the event I can say this: Better too many photos than too few – though please, if you see a wedding photographer, do try to get out of the way.
 They are there for a reason, let them do their job.
 I’m talking to you, uncle Bob.

+I’m not a camera snob.
 I use smartphone cameras myself.
 Great in a pinch, and the best camera is always the one you have with you.
-Good as they are, though, at the time of typing even the best cell phones have limitations.
+Good as they are, even the best cell phones have limitations.
 Low light, limited dynamic range, noise.
-Software and AI have decreased the gap and made photography a thing achievable by all.
+Software and AI have decreased the gap and made OK photography achievable by all.
 Still…

 To get the best image at least at this time still requires a camera, and someone that knows how to use it.
 As well as maybe tripods, light stands, lights, flags, backdrops, modifiers.
-Someone who will spend time post processing, to make the best images shine.
-Taking out the stray hairs and removing fingers from kids noses.
-Removing photobombers and taking away the bunny ears your friend was making behind you.
-Cell phones can’t do that.
+Someone who will spend time post processing, to make the images shine.
+Take out the stray hairs and remove fingers from kids noses.
+Remove photobombers and take away the bunny ears your friend was making behind you.
+Cell phones can’t do that well.

 Or more complex edits, like taking out the officiant, as I did below.
 Paint out the wall and the drapes, add a ribbon with linked rings.
 This image became a poster that graces their home today.
 Photoshop skills for the win.